 Once you click on the Next button, it will open configure your new project window.
 Here, you need to specify the Project name (MiddlewareInASPNETCore) and the location where you want to create the project.
 And then click on the Next button as shown in the below image.

+Once you click on the Next button, it will open the Additional Information window.
+Here, I am going with the default configuration, and please make sure to select the Target Framework as .NET 5.0 and click on the Create button as shown in the below image.

 Once you click on the Create button, it will create the ASP.NET Core Web API project with the following file and folder structure.